Montgomery Bus Boycott Mythbuster Quiz

 Q4: After Rosa Parks was arrested, the Montgomery Bus Boycott was first set in motion when:

-Answer: The Women’s Political Council, with Jo Ann Robinson as president, distributed thousands of leaflets urging Black residents of Montgomery to boycott public transportation.
+A: The Women’s Political Council, with Jo Ann Robinson as president, distributed thousands of leaflets urging Black residents of Montgomery to boycott public transportation.

 The crucial role of women, grassroots organizers, and rank-and-file citizens in the civil rights movement is often overlooked.
 Under the leadership of Ms. Jo Ann Robinson, a college English professor, Montgomery’s Women’s Political Council began organizing against segregated buses in 1949.
 In March 1954, Robinson wrote a letter to the mayor of Montgomery, Alabama.